Occupational Therapy (OTD): Admission Requirements

-Members of the department are increasingly involved in identifying research projects in occupational therapy.
-Students participate in one of a variety of faculty-supervised research projects, which may be carried out in one of Rush University Medical Center’s occupational therapy clinics, other health care facilities, or community organizations.
+Members of the department are increasingly involved in research projects in occupational therapy.
+Students participate in one of a variety of Rush academics, faculty-supervised research projects, which may be carried out in one of Rush University Medical Center’s occupational therapy clinics, other health care facilities, or community organizations.
 Students are required to formally present their research projects to their research adviser, as well as submit for presentation at local, state and national conferences, and/or publication in a professional journal identified by the faculty research adviser.

 Students are also required to independently complete a capstone project that will advance the knowledge of occupational therapy.
 A plan for dissemination of the project through presentation or publication is required.